Carlos Correa Player Props: Twins vs. Braves

 Carlos Correa At The Plate

-- Correa has driven home a run in 22 games this season (32.4%), including more than one RBI in 14.7% of his games and producing three or more of his team's runs on four occasions..
+- Correa has picked up an RBI in 31.9% of his games this year, with more than one RBI in 14.5% of his games.
+He has also produced three or more runs in four contests.

-- He has scored in 21 games this year (30.9%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.